karldcodes/whiteboard/README.md

 # Todo

-* Improve the UI when connection has failed and editing is disabled
 * Investigate ways to restore or merge local state with server state so users can work offline
 * Implement central logger with tracing
 * Investigate signalr backplane for scaling in microservices
-* Add unit tests
+* Add unit tests to frontend
 * Change the backend code to save the board state in a database instead of in memory
 * Updated frontend so you can write large amounts of text
 * Add user management and permissions
 * Add board management UI screens
 * Remove references to hardcoded urls
 * Organise backend project into correct folders for interfaces, services etc
+* Finish off conflicts in FE for syncing stale state
+* Add back in automatic reconnecting and state refresh after branch merge